SMTG-Bham/ThermoParser/README.rst

 plots from the outputs of specialised analytical codes.
 It is focused on computational materials science and particularly thermoelectrics materials.
-Traditionally, the steps required to transform raw data, produce appropriate plots and adjust their appearance are arduous andoften result in long, unweidly python scripts.
+Traditionally, the steps required to transform raw data, produce appropriate plots and adjust their appearance are arduous and often result in long, unweidly python scripts.
 ThermoPlotter is built on top of `matplotlib`_ and greatly simplifies this process.
 It can be used to build short, easy-to-customise plotting scripts and there are also several basic command-line interface options.